There are only three US states that do not have any venomous snakes.

 Are There Poisonous Snakes In Maine?

 In total, there are nine different snake species in Maine.
 As mentioned, none of them are venomous.
+That is unusual for the US, since almost every other state has at least one venomous species.
+Even northern states like Wisconsin have poisonous snakes.

 Some of them can display aggressive behavior and can pose a danger to us, but they do not carry any venom.
 And most of the nine species are completely harmless.